 The Human Relations program will be recognized for excellence in education and research, promoting social justice, service, and scholarship for the betterment of society.

 The Department of Human Relations was founded in 1970 with a mission to train graduate students to be agents of social change.
-The department has grown to include a Bachelor of Arts (BA) in Human Relations in Norman and a Master’s degree in Human Relations (MHR) on the University of Oklahoma campuses in Norman and Tulsa, as well as through OU’s College of Continuing Education’s Advanced Programs.
+The department has grown to include a Bachelor of Arts (BA) in Human Relations in Norman and a Master’s degree in Human Relations (MHR) on the University of Oklahoma campuses in Norman and Tulsa, as well as through OU’s College of Continuing Education’s Extended Campus programs.